Cavity-Magnon-Polariton spectroscopy of strongly hybridized electro-nuclear spin excitations in LiHoF4: Results Discussion

 Next we focus on the on-resonance measurements where the resonance frequency of the cavity cross through those of the electro-nuclear spin excitations, leading to direct hybridization between the cavity photons and the spin transitions.
 We present the measured $|S_{11}|$ for a cavity with resonance frequency 3.64 GHz as a function of frequency and field, at 100 mK in figure \ref{fig:data_on}.
 Several features are visible in the data: (1) similar to the off resonance data, the kink (the red arrow in Fig. \ref{fig:data_on}) at 4.75 T marks the phase transition and can now be used to for direct determination of the sample temperature inside the cavity in presence of the cavity photon field, yielding 130$\pm$5~mK.
 (2) apparent mode splittings are seen at the two ends of the field axis (3.32 T and 13.90 T).
 The latter of the two has a very faint upper branch, but nonetheless exhibits a visible avoid-crossing pattern.
+It is also noticeable that the upper branch at 13.90 T has a broader linewidth than the lower branch, the detailed mechanism is not entirely clear.
+But one possible explanation is the damping effect from magnon modes in proximity, which is absent for the lower branch as it is below the lowest excitation mode.
 (3) All other features that appear in between the two remain single-peaked.
 The occurrence of these features is consistent with the prediction by the CMP theory of perturbation, or bifurcation, of the cavity mode as a result of spin-photon mode hybridization at various strengths\cite{Tavis1967, Tavis1968, Gardiner1985, Schuster2010, Flower2019}.
 Furthermore, these mode crossings below and above the critical field nearly coincide with those predicted by the MFT (dashed red lines in fig. \ref{fig:data_on}).